jlaumonier/mlsurvey/doc/projectmanagement.md

 * Adding display options to interface
 * Bug : Dash display blank page when all results are deselected : remove Loading component
 * A : Regenerate/rethinking the test files (md5 or other database ?)
+* F : Fairness : rethinking the workflow to integrate supervised learning workflow